Table of contents

 Identify your future needs

-To develop a successful succession planning process for your business, it is important to identify your organisation's needs.
-First, it is crucial to assess the company's long-term goals and objectives to understand the direction in which the organisation is moving.
+To develop a successful succession planning process for your business, it is important to identify your organization's needs.
+First, it is crucial to assess the company's long-term goals and objectives to understand the direction in which the organization is moving.
 Next, it is essential to identify the key positions that will need to be filled in the future and the timeframe in which they are likely to become vacant.

 Once these positions have been identified, it is necessary to determine the skills and knowledge required to fill these positions.
 This can involve a review of the job description, qualifications, and experience of the current position holder, as well as an evaluation of the competencies required for the role.
-By identifying the business' needs, organisations can develop a succession plan that aligns with their goals, helps to identify future leaders, and ensures the continuity of the business.
+By identifying the business' needs, organizations can develop a succession plan that aligns with their goals, helps to identify future leaders, and ensures the continuity of the business.

-Identify key positions, competencies and behaviours
+Identify key positions, competencies and behaviors

 Select high potential candidates and invite them to participate

 Once potential employees have been identified, it is important to invite them to participate in the succession planning process.
 This can involve discussions about their career aspirations, their current skills and abilities, and any potential development opportunities.
 Career path and succession planning are intrinsically tied.
 Succession planning isn’t just about reacting to a senior person leaving.
 It should also be a continuous investment and process that reaps rewards for your existing employees and prospective hires.
-By outlining the clear path for opportunities that exist within your organisation, you are likely to discover ambitious and suitable applicants that meet your criteria while also increasing employee engagement.
+By outlining the clear path for opportunities that exist within your organization, you are likely to discover ambitious and suitable applicants that meet your criteria while also increasing employee engagement.

-By involving employees in the succession planning process, organisations can provide them with a clear understanding of the skills and competencies required for key roles and support their career development.
+By involving employees in the succession planning process, organizations can provide them with a clear understanding of the skills and competencies required for key roles and support their career development.
 Additionally, these discussions can help to identify any potential gaps in skills or experience that may need to be addressed through training or development opportunities.

 Assess for high potential and performance